qdrant/landing_page/qdrant-landing/content/articles/scalar-quantization.md

 ---
-title: Qdrant under the hood: Scalar Quantization
+title: "Qdrant under the hood: Scalar Quantization"
 short_description: "Scalar Quantization is a newly introduced mechanism of reducing the memory footprint and increasing performance"
 description: "Scalar Quantization is a newly introduced mechanism of reducing the memory footprint and increasing performance"
 social_preview_image: /articles_data/scalar-quantization/social_preview.jpg